RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 <img src="/images/nvidia-jetson-nano-developer-kit.jpg" width="600" align="center" alt="Screenshot: Nvidia Jetson Nano Developer Kit" title="Screenshot: Nvidia Jetson Nano Developer Kit" />

-The Nvidia Jetson Nano is a single board computer, slightly larger than a Raspberry Pi.
+The Nvidia Jetson Nano is a single board computer slightly larger than a Raspberry Pi.
 It has 128 GPU cores, it runs Linux, and it supports CUDA, the Nvidia library that lets you write GPU-accelerated code in high level languages.
-Finally, at $99, the Nano puts GPU accelertion in the hands of a much larger community of software developers who hunger for performance.
+Further, the Nano's $99 price makes GPUs available for some cool hobbyist experiments.
+When powerful technology becomes available to hobbyists, exciting products (and even industries) can be born.

-### Objectives of This Post
+### What This Article Will Do

 This article will show the reader how to get started with the Jetson Nano.
-In the end, you will be able to:
+You will be able to:

 * Burn an SD card with the appropriate Linux4Tegra image.
 * Compile and run the GPU-accelerated demos that come with the image.